 As a landscaper, you may think that winter is a time to take a break from work.
 However, there are plenty of ways to make money during the cold months.
 From snow plowing to installing holiday lights, there are many opportunities for landscapers to make money in the winter.

+One of the most popular winter services for landscapers is leaf removal.
 This is a great way to do ongoing business during the off-season that doesn't depend on snowfall.
 While many customers opt for a one-time clean in late fall, many others, especially those with lots of trees on their property, will want to remove leaves regularly throughout the season.
 Depending on how late in the year the trees in your area are bare, this could mean up to eight cleanings for these customers.
 If you decide this is the right move for your business, you'll also need to create a recall schedule that will keep your customers happy.

-.
-With that in mind, here are 10 ways to expand your business during cold weather to ensure a steady income for your landscaping company throughout the year.
-While installing holiday lights can be extremely cost-effective for landscapers or lawn care providers, keep in mind that it's a short holiday season.
+Most people want to leave their lights on until New Year's Day, but they want them to turn off before January 31.
+Installing holiday lights can be extremely cost-effective for landscapers or lawn care providers, but it's important to remember that it's a short holiday season.
 Most customers want their lights to turn on no later than December 1 and have them removed by January 31.
 Make sure you don't overbook your services for these tight deadlines.

 Snow plowing is another standard job that northern landscapers work on when the weather is too extreme for landscaping.
 Global Warming Has Had an Effect on Winter Weather in the United States and the World; It's Changing.
 Some northern cities receive more than 50% of their snow per season, while others have extreme cold waves with temperatures that drop well below zero, and others have virtually no snow.

 In addition to snow plowing and leaf removal, here are 10 other ways for landscapers to make money in the winter: